XinzeLee/PE-GPT/README.md

 ## Deploy PE-GPT on your PC
 To deploy PE-GPT on your PC, the first step is to setup your API call to OpenAI models, please see core/llm/llm.py for more details. <br>
-If you want to interact with Plecs software to simulate the designed modulation for DAB, you need to enable the xml-rpc interface in Plecs settings.
+If you want to interact with Plecs software to simulate the designed modulation for DAB, you need to enable the xml-rpc interface in Plecs settings, and to add the directory "core/simulation/devices" in the device library searching path in plecs.

 ```bash